aimms/how-to/Articles/296/296-obtaining-geographic-data-through-the-google-api.rst

 Retrieve Geographic Data with Google Maps API
 ===============================================
 .. meta::
-   :description: Using Google Maps API to return geographic data to an AIMMS project.
+   :description: Shows how to use the Google Maps Distance Matrix API with the AIMMS HTTP Client Library to retrieve distances and travel times between locations.
-   :keywords: google,
+   :keywords: Google Maps API, Distance Matrix, HTTP Client Library, XML mapping, geographic data, REST API, web::query_format, AXM

 In this article, we will learn how to use the HTTP Library to obtain distance data from a Google Maps API.